kyuupichan/kcpp/README.rst

 I was a co-maintainer of GCC's preprocessor 1999 to 2003.
 During this time the preprocessor was converted from a standalone executable that would write its output to a pipe, to be an integrated "libary" (libcpp) into the compiler proper.
-Furthermore, around 2005-2007 I wrote a complete C99 front-end in C (not public), and I rewrote its implementation of a generic target floating point emulator using bignum integer arithmetic from C to C++ and contributed to the Clang project, which needed such an emulator, as APFloat.cpp in around 2007.
-From writing a C front-end, it became very clear how hard it is to refactor and restructure C or C++ code to do things more simply or in better ways, which generally means it is not done.
-Another reason refactoring is avoided is fear of breaking things subtly owing to poor testsuite coverage, or alternatively having to manually update hundreds or thousands of tests to account for changes in output that a refactoring might cause.
+Compilers are addictive, and sometime around 2005-2007 I wrote a complete C99 front-end in C (which is not public), and its implementation of a host- and target-independent IEEE-conforming floating point emulator using bignum integer arithmetic, which I translated from C to C++, was incorporated into LLVM, which needed such an emulator for Clang, as APFloat.cpp in 2007.
+My experience made it very clear how hard it is to refactor and restructure C or C++ code to do things more simply or in better ways.
+Another reason refactoring is avoided is fear of breaking things subtly owing to poor testsuite coverage, or having to update hundreds or thousands of tests to account for changes in output or diagnostics that a refactoring tends to cause.

-A quick glance at the diagnostic and expression parsing and evalation subsystems of GCC and Clang today, and trying to understand them, shows creeping complexity and loss of clarity.
-Clang's original preprocessor was fairly clean and efficient - something that was only partly true of GCC's libcpp at one point.
+A glance at the expression parsing and evalation, and diagnostic, subsystems of GCC and Clang, and trying to understand them, shows creeping complexity and loss of clarity.
+Clang's original preprocessor was quite clean and efficient; I'm not sure that could ever have been said of libcpp that I worked on.

-I learnt Python in 2012, and since that time have come to love its simplicity and elegance.
-In 2016 with ElectrumX that I showed that Python can provide efficient processing of heavy workloads.
-More recently I have become interested in learning C++ properly (I used to be able to write basic C++ from around the mid 1990s, but at the time I much preferred C, and I have never been good at idiomatic C++ as I've never worked on a large and decent C++ codebase).
-I took a look at drafts of the most recent C++ standard and decided "Aha!
-Let's try something insane and attempt a C++23 preprocessor in Python."
+In 2012 I learnt Python and have come to love its simplicity and elegance.
+In 2016 with ElectrumX I proved Python can efficiently process challenging workloads.
+More recently I have become interested in learning C++ properly - although able to write basic C++ from around the mid 1990s, I used to prefer the simplicity of C.

-I started this crazy project at around the end of January 2025.
+Recently I noticed C++ was "getting its act together" and took a look at C++ standard drafts.
+I became curious and decided "Hmm, let's try something a little insane and write a C++23 preprocessor in Python."
+So kcpp was born in mid-January 2025.

 Can a performant and standards-conforming preprocessor be written in Python?